You are currently browsing the category archive for the ‘Ed tech’ category.

 Thanks to all those who participated in the Blended Learning workshop.
 Below, you’ll find links to the resources we used in the workshop.
 There are also resources for several topics we didn’t have time to explore.
 If you have questions, comments, or suggestions, don’t hesitate to let me know, by email or by leaving a comment at the bottom of the page.

 Pre-Reading Assignment: Two contrasting views of blended learning.

 Cities for Educational Entrepreneurship Trust publishes this website to promote blended learning, including the Rocketship School model.
 Watch the video at the top of the page.

 Dan Meyer discusses the evolution of the Rocketship model.
 Skip the video if you don’t have time — the article speaks for itself.

 Blended Learning Basics

-This article on Classifying K-12 Blended Learning, sponsored by the Innosight Institute, gives clear definitions of what blended learning could mean.
+This article on Classifying K-12 Blended Learning, sponsored by the Innosight Institute, gives clear definitions of some of the possibilities of what blended learning could mean.